-Barbara G. Stymiest, FCPA, FCA Toronto, ON, Canada Director since May 2012 Independent
+Barbara G. Stymiest, CM, FCPA, FCA Toronto, ON, Canada Director since May 2012 Independent

 Ms. Stymiest is a corporate director.
-She was a member of the Group Executive at Royal Bank of Canada, an international banking and financial services organization, from 2004 to 2011; Royal Bank's Group Head, Strategy, Treasury and Corporate Services from 2010 to 2011; Chief Operating Officer from 2004 to 2009.
+She was a member of the Group Executive at Royal Bank of Canada, an international banking and financial services organization, from 2004 to 2011; Royal Bank's Group Head, Strategy, Treasury and Corporate Services from 2010 to 2011, Chief Operating Officer from 2004 to 2009.
 Prior to that Ms. Stymiest held senior positions in the financial services sector including Chief Executive Officer, TSX Group Inc. (now TMX Group Inc.), Executive Vice-President and Chief Financial Officer, BMO Nesbitt Burns, and Partner, Financial Services Group, Ernst & Young LLP.
 She is a Fellow of the Institute of Chartered Professional Accountants of Ontario and received an Award of Outstanding Merit from that organization in 2011.
-In addition to the public company boards listed below, Ms. Stymiest is the Vice-Chair of the University Health Network in Toronto, a director of the Canadian Institute for Advanced Research and a director of President's Choice Bank.
+In addition to the public company boards listed below, Ms. Stymiest is the Vice-Chair of the University Health Network in Toronto, the Vice-Chair of AGE-WELL NCE Inc., a director of the Canadian Institute for Advanced Research and a director of President's Choice Bank.
 She holds an Honours Business Administration degree.
-Ms. Stymiest was named to the National Association of Corporate Directors (NACD) Directorship 100 in 2018.
+Ms. Stymiest was named to the National Association of Corporate Directors (NACD) Directorship 100 in 2018 and became a member of the Order of Canada in 2021.

-2020 Meeting attend lance Other public company directorships Board 19 of 19 100% George Weston Limited 2011 - present Audit 5 of 5 100% BlackBerry Limited 2007 - present Risk 1 2 of 2 100% Risk & Conduct Review 1 2 of 2 100% Total 28 of 28 100% Areas of expertise finance, accounting and actuarial government relations/policy risk management insurance, health and wealth
+2021 Meeting attendance Other public company d irectorships Board 11 of 11 100% George Weston Limited 2011 - present Audit 5 of 5 100% BlackBerry Limited 2007 - present Risk 5 of 5 100% Total 21 of 21 100% talent and culture risk management